 Uniform Residential Loan Application: A standard mortgage application that requests information such as the income, assets, and liabilities of the borrower and a description of the property that the lender will finance.

 VA Guaranteed Loan: A mortgage loan that is guaranteed by the U.S. Department of Veterans Affairs (VA).

 Warranty Deed: A deed that in Massachusetts offers the greatest amount of protection against potential flaws in a property title that is being transferred.
 It offers four basic assurances – that the seller owns the property in fee simple, that the property is free from any encumbrances except for those specifically stated in the deed, that the grantor of the title has the legal right to sell or transfer the property to the grantee, and lastly that the grantor promises to defend against any legal claims regarding problems with the title that arose not only during the grantor’s ownership of the real estate, but also any problems that arose prior to the grantor’s ownership.
 See Types of Deeds in Massachusetts for additional information.

 The information on this Web site is not legal advice, but for informational purposes only.
 Please read the full disclaimer.

-Please also carefully review our frequently asked questions section or contact us anytime to set up afree, no-obligation consultation, so you can meet us and learn more about how we assist home buyers purchasing real estate.
-Call (978.835.5906) anytime to schedule an in-person meeting or read about our brokers online.
+Please also carefully review our frequently asked questions section or contact us anytime to set up a free, no-obligation consultation, so you can meet us and learn more about how we assist home buyers purchasing real estate.
+Call (978.835.5906) anytime to schedule an online meeting or phone call or read about our brokers online.